-You might also need a lawyer if your employer breaks the terms of your settlement agreement, for example, they may have agreed to pay you a sum of money which you never receive.
+You might also need a lawyer if your employer breaks the terms of your settlement agreement, for example, they may have agreed to pay you a sum of money that you never receive.
 Your lawyer will then look at all the evidence and will work hard to get your money to you.

 Get in touch today by giving us a few details and a brief outline of your matter, and we’ll put you in touch with an LGBT Lawyer.